SAP/alert-notification-node-client/docs/common-objects/common-objects-overview.md

 ## Overview

-This section describes the common objects which are used/received accross Alert Notification APIs.
+This section describes the common objects which are used/received accross Alert Notification service APIs.